 The number of injuries and accidents that occur every year in the UK could be quite startling to some people.
 There are risks almost everywhere – on the roads, at work and even in public parks.
 If you have been injured and it was not your fault, this could be very frustrating and your accident could cause you financial issues, especially if you can’t work because of your injuries.

 If an accident that wasn’t your fault happens and you’ve suffered injury as a result, you may be entitled to compensation.
 If it can be proven that your injuries were the result of third party negligence then you may be eligible to pursue a claim for damages.
-Furthermore, you don’t have to use Glasgow based solicitors to handle your claim – you could actually use a lawyer based anywhere as long they are able to practice Scottish law.
+Furthermore, you don’t have to use Glasgow-based solicitors to handle your claim – you could actually use a lawyer based anywhere as long they are able to practice Scottish law.

 When it comes to securing compensation through the accident claims process, the first thing you might wish to do is determine whether you actually have the basis for a successful personal injury claim.
 The first thing you will need to do is make sure you can prove that someone else whom owes you a duty of care is to blame for your injuries.
 You may need to show that they made an error or acted negligently, which resulted in the injury that occurred.

 Aside from this, it could be wise to have seen a doctor, as you may need their medical report to make a Glasgow accident claim.
-The date of the accident could also be important because there is a three-year accident claims time limit on most personal injury claims, although there are a few exceptions.
+The date of the accident or injury could also be important because there is a three-year accident claims time limit on most personal injury claims, although there are a few exceptions.
 These could relate to incidents whereby the injuries you have sustained have occurred over time, in which case you could have three years from the date of your diagnosis instead.
-There are some other exceptions as well, so please do not hesitate to call our accidents claims advice line for more information on this.
+There are some other exceptions as well, so please do not hesitate to call our accidents claims advice line for more information and free legal advice on this.

 Choose A Section

 - What Is An Accident Claims Solicitor Covering Glasgow?